J-acob/portfolio-site/portfolio/content/posts/my-first-post.md

 I'm going to make an effort to personalize my website since it's just running with the defaults right now - but what matters is that it's live and usable (for now).

 So far - hugo seems like a really solid platform to develop websites with and likely will look to use it in the future; should I encounter and opportunities to do web development.
 Being able to use markdown is a really powerful too in terms of usability since I don't actually have to write any html.

+I'm updating this post to say that loading WASM files with hugo was a very interesting experience.